 Alumni Newsletter coming soon!

-We plan to launch the first Alumni Newsletter at the end of the Fall 2012.
+We plan to launch the first Alumni Newsletter soon.
 We need your help to make it possible.
 Please consider sending in information about yourself and what you've been up to since finishing your CAPA program.
 Are you working?
 Attending graduate school?
 We'd love to hear about what you have been doing post-CAPA and all the exciting things going on in your life.

 Did you study abroad with CAPA in 2013?
 If so join the CAPA Ambassador Program and tell students about your experience.
 You can earn up to $450 per semester and have the chance to go to London or Florence for five days!